haniae/Team2-CBA-Project/README.md

 **FinalyzeOS** is an institutional-grade copilot for finance teams.
 It pairs deterministic market analytics with a conversational interface so analysts can ask natural-language questions, inspect lineage, and keep data pipelines auditable.

-🎓 Practicum Context: This repository underpins our Fall 2025 DNSC 6317 practicum at The George Washington University, where we are building and governing an explainable finance copilot that can support regulated teams.
+This repository underpins our Fall 2025 DNSC 6317 practicum 🎓at The George Washington University, where we are building and governing an explainable finance copilot that can support regulated teams.
 Our objectives include stress-testing FinalyzeOS against real analyst workflows, documenting orchestration strategies for enterprise rollouts, and demonstrating responsible AI guardrails around data access, lineage, and scenario planning.

 Contributors:  **Hania A.**  , **Van Nhi Vuong** , **Malcolm Muoriyarwa** & **Devarsh Patel** .
 Special thanks to: supervising faculty (The George Washington University): **Professor Patrick Hall**